This page was last updated on April 17, 2017 for information accuracy and freshness.

 Unfortunately, it isn't as easy as it sounds because it can be hard to find what's taking up most of your disk space.
 The easy part is to search for old files and large duplicates such as pictures and movies, and transfer them to an external hard drive or simply delete them if these files are unimportant.
 Also, uninstalling unused programs can save you a good amount of space.
 The hard part, however, is figuring out all the stuff that can be safely erased, and cleaning junk files that reside in your Windows system.

 When you press the start button your computer, a lot of things (applications, services) join the fun and load up in the background.
-Not only do they increase your boot time, but they will continue to use valuable system resources like CPU, RAM the whole time you're on your PC.
+Not only do they increase boot time, but they will continue to use valuable system resources like CPU, RAM the whole time you're on your PC.

 How to fix it: disable unneeded startup items.

 On Windows 8 and 10, you can rely on the startup manager feature in the Task Manager to manage auto-startup programs and services.
 Simply right click the taskbar at the bottom, and select Task Manager, click the Startup tab.
 Now select any items that you don't need to login automatically, and hit "Disable" button.
 On Windows XP/Vista/7, use the built-in tool called MSConfig to do the same thing.
 This article has more.
 In general, the fewer processes on the list, the better.
-Once you get rid of some items there, you're sure to speed up your computer.
+Once you get rid of some items there, you're sure to see a speed gain on your computer.

 How to fix it: scan and remove any malware.

 It can be very hard to identify manually which virus or malware is doing harm to your computer unless you are a computer person.
-The best way is to use a powerful lightweight antivirus tool like Bitdefender Antivirus Plus 2016, which catches a lot of spyware and adware that most security protection programs tend to ignore.
+The best way is to use a powerful yet lightweight antivirus tool like Bitdefender Antivirus Plus 2017, which catches a lot of spyware and adware that most security protection programs tend to ignore.
 Also, try to avoid using antivirus software that demands more system resources to run than they should.
 They slow your down more than they can help.

 A computer is like a man.
 When you are multitasking, your efficiency goes down.
 When your computer has got too much stuff running in the background, system resources such as CPU and RAM can be used up quickly.
 If that happens, your PC can't even handle a single task.